deidelma/ragsc/ROADMAP.md

 2. Test out the different methods of automatic annotation
 3. Consider how RAG might enhance those methods
 4. Explore alternative clustering algorithms making use of scvi-tools and SnapATAC2
+5. Create makefile to ensure proper conda env initializion and creation of both python and conda kernels for jupyter lab